jakobrobert/spotify-playlist-analyzer/README.md

 # Spotify Playlist Analyzer
-A web app to analyze Spotify playlists, implemented using Python and the Flask framework.
+A web app to analyze & process Spotify playlists, implemented using Python and the Flask framework.